-If you have browsed the My Olive Tree shop, you have likely seen our King's Oil on sale for $10.
+If you have browsed the My Olive Tree shop, you have likely seen our King's Oil.
 According to the description we have on our site, “The King's Oil was made in accordance with the guidelines and instructions found in Exodus 30.
 It is an exclusive My Olive Tree product that uses the finest ingredients found in Exodus 30 along with olive oil that was harvested from our trees in the Holy Land.”

 But what exactly is the connection with Exodus 30, and what does that chapter tell us about anointing oil?